Lighting checks are performed with each oil change.

 Description:

-Interior lighting includes the instrument panel lights, dome light, map lights, door courtesy lamps, rear cargo lamp, and any other miscellaneous lights that may be used to illuminate features or areas of the interior.
+The car interior lights include instrument panel lights, dome lights, map lights, door courtesy lamps, rear cargo lamps, and any other miscellaneous lights that may illuminate features or areas of the car interior.

 Purpose:

-The interior lights provide illumination of instruments for nighttime driving and light the interior as needed.
+The car interior lights provide illumination of instruments for nighttime driving and light the interior as needed.

 Maintenance Tips/Suggestions: